 As a graduate piano degree student at UNCSA, you will be part of a program that nurtures your passion for your instrument and prepares you for a life as a professional musician.
 You will participate in all departmental juries and perform two recitals, one in Year One and a second in Year Two.
 In addition to private lessons and master classes, you will also take Career Strategies courses that strengthen skills needed in the professional world, like those for auditions, entrepreneurship, recording, and portfolio preparation.

 If you already have a graduate degree, you may also choose to pursue a Professional Artist Certificate.
 This post-master’s program is designed to advance your career potential as a young professional pianist.
-If you are interested in independent studies offered through this program, you are encouraged to propose a one or two-year course of study that is tailored to your interests and experience.
+If you are interested in independent studies offered through this program, you are encouraged to propose a one-year course of study that is tailored to your interests and experience.

 Graduates of the piano program at UNCSA have performed with the San Francisco Symphony,Royal Philharmonic, Budapest Symphony Orchestra and Seoul Philharmonicorchestras, recorded for RCA, Sony Classical, Deutsche Grammophon and EMI and are on faculty at the Juilliard School, California State University and the University of Texas, among others.